 AH: Did you ever get on that plane with them?

 BG: Yeah, I got on that plane that day.

 AH: Oh, amazing.
 Where did you fly to?

-BG: Uh, that’s the only time I traveled with Led Zeppelin.
+BG: That’s the only time I traveled with Led Zeppelin.
 People are always asking me Led Zeppelin stories, I know very little, that’s maybe why I’m still alive.

 AH: Yeah. [laughs.]

-BG: But, uh.
-I got an assignment with Rock Scene magazine with Lisa Robinson, which is how I got most of my assignments, or a lot of them anyway.
+BG: I got an assignment with Rock Scene magazine with Lisa Robinson, which is how I got most of my assignments, or a lot of them anyway.

 BG: We’re with Lisa Robinson.
-And she called up one day, and I didn’t really know much about Led Zeppelin.
+She called up one day, and I didn’t really know much about Led Zeppelin.
 I knew they were the hero to a whole generation but for me…